 Traditionally, sommelier classes were taught in person, with days of curriculums and tasting.
 But thanks to the digital age, the wine world has shifted online and now, many of the best certifications can be earned from the comfort of your couch.
 There are standardized certification courses and also classes that focus on grape science or the world of Champagne.
-Below we rounded up the best online sommelier classes.
+Below, find our picks for the best online sommelier classes.

-- Wine and Spirit Education Trust (WSET): Best Overall
+- Best Overall: Wine and Spirit Education Trust (WSET)

-- International Sommelier Guild: Best for Industry Professionals
+- Best for Industry Professionals: International Sommelier Guild

-- Winemaking Certification Program at the University of California Davis: Best Splurge
+- Best Splurge: Winemaking Certification Program at the University of California Davis

-Best Overall: Wine and Spirit Education Trust (WSET)
+Best Overall: Wine & Spirit Education Trust (WSET)

-Real wine fans are looking to go beyond wine delivery.
+This is for real wine fans who are looking to go beyond wine delivery.
 The Wine & Spirit Education Trust (WSET) is one of the premier wine education programs in the world, with courses offered in 70 countries and in 15 languages.
 Courses range in length, complexity, and specification, from single-day beginner courses to master-level diplomas on saké and spirit production.

-Level 1 is perfect for those looking to test the waters of the wine world—the material covers the essentials, including familiar grape varieties, pairings, and storing and serving wines.
+Level one is perfect for those looking to test the waters of the wine world—the material covers the essentials, including familiar grape varieties, pairings, and storing and serving wines.

-The higher tiers (Levels 2 through 4) dive into specialist-level knowledge.
+The higher tiers (Levels two through four) dive into specialist-level knowledge.
 Each expands on the information learned in the previous levels, covering the winemaking process, established and upcoming regions, varieties, and wine service.

-Levels conclude with a standardized test via an accredited classroom—Levels 1 and 2 are written assessments, while Levels 3 and 4 also include tasting exams, using the WSET’s highly-regarded codified wine evaluation grid.
+Levels conclude with a standardized test via an accredited classroom—Levels one and two are written assessments, while Levels three and four also include tasting exams, using the WSET’s highly-regarded codified wine evaluation grid.
 The programs require disciplined study and time commitment, but the tiers lay out a clear path for those looking to continue their wine education long-term.

 The Certified Specialist of Wine (CSW) program via the Society of Wine Educators is a rigorous 12-week course that pushes candidates to master the world of viticulture, wine production, and knowledge.